-Chinese Ghost Stories are a selection of the most entertaining Chinese traditional tales of the strange and fantastic.
+Chinese Ghost Stories offers a selection of entertaining Chinese tales of the fantastical and paranormal.

 The Soul of the Great Bell